msterbi/koreader-autorotate/README.md

 To install it simply copy the plugins folder to your plugin folder in your reader.

 ### Archived - I finished reading Berserk and no longer have any reader.
 Feel free to fork!

+msterbi (18.10.2025) - modified to rotate counter clockwise instead of clockwise